 1. Coffee from Costa Rica (the good stuff)

 When we say “the good stuff” we mean the good stuff.
 Any coffee drinker will appreciate the powerful yet balanced blend of Costa Rica’s distinctive beans.
-Unlike most coffees around the world, coffees from Costa Rica are usually identified by the estate or farm where they were gown or by the location where they were processed.
+Unlike most coffees around the world, coffees from Costa Rica are usually identified by the estate or farm where they were grown or by the location where they were processed.
 So whether you need a little pick-me-up before zip-lining through the rainforest or coffee lovers run in your family, be sure bring a little bit of Costa Rican awesomeness home with you.

 2. Green Tea from China (the ancient stuff)